-Knut Wicksell developed a model for understanding price movements based on the divergence of the observed bank rate of interest and marginal productivity or capital or lets say the profit rate. variations of this idea was developed by the Austrian school of economics to explain business cycles.
+Knut Wicksell developed a model for understanding price movements based on the divergence of the observed bank rate of interest and marginal productivity of capital or let us say the profit rate. variations of this idea were developed by the Austrian school of economics to explain business cycles.
 That is disequilibrium in the monetary markets create disequilibrium in the real sector, a business cycle.

 For example in simplified terms, if there is a current 10% profit on capital, and interest rates are 5% you would think there might be growth.
 You could borrow at 5% and earn 10%.
 Yet investors are leery and do not go to the bank to take a loan.
 Why?

-This is because the term of a loan is lets say 30 years and expected profit over the life of the loan is only 6%, yet the variance cause by uncertainty might be 3% to 8% and since investors are risk averse (statistically), business owners would rather not take the risk.
+This is because the term of a loan lets say 30 years and expected profit over the life of the loan is only 6%, yet the variance caused by uncertainty might be 3% to 8% and since investors are risk-averse (statistically), business owners would rather not take the risk.
 So it is not the profit rate today that counts but the expected profit rate, but also factored for uncertainty.

 Ways to prevent trade cycles

 - The only way for a market to achieve long term growth is by letting the markets work.
 This could include the elimination of the central bank and free money.

 - If the government really must monopolize the money supply a gold standard would provide expectational stability and lessen the chance of a monetary shock.

 - Business cycles would come about even if the monetary world of interest and prices were in equilibrium because economic research shows statistically there are most likely a number of causes to business cycles.
 However, I would nominate monetary disequilibrium with an expectational component as the primary cause.